KenZhu2525/CSC305/CONDUCT.md

 - Any other conduct that could be reasonably considered inappropriate in a professional setting.

 ## Our Responsibilities

-Project maintainers are responsible for establishing and maintaining the standards of acceptable behavior.
-They are also expected to take fair and appropriate corrective action in response to instances of unacceptable behavior.

-Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that do not align with this Code of Conduct.
-Additionally, they may temporarily or permanently ban any contributor for behaviors they deem inappropriate, threatening, offensive, or harmful.

-## Scope

-This Code of Conduct applies to all project spaces and public spaces when an individual is representing the project or its community.
-Representing the project includes using an official project email address or acting as an appointed representative at online or offline events.
-The definition and clarification of project representation may be provided by project maintainers.
+- Decisions: Decisions will be made by a group majority vote.
+They will cover topics about planning, member behavior, and any emergencies that may arrive.
+- Attendance: Members should attend every meeting if possible otherwise communicate with others to explain why they can not make it.
+Emergencies are understanble and group members are expected to work around a members absencse.
+Emergencies may include sickness, family problems, etc.
+- Assignments: Assignments will be decided via interest in it and respective user story.
+Equally distribute work and help other members if need be.
+Members who submit poor work without talking to other members beforehand are expected to work on assignment again if majority group decides.
+- Participation: Members are expected to participate in a consistent matter, however, should work on topics they show more interest towards.
+Member opinion will be validated in order to decide who will be working on what.
+- Meetings: Meetings will be held each time in class.
+If more time is needed, an online meeting (Discord, Zoom, etc.) would be held that week where the group will decide what day works best.
+- Agenda/Notes: Scrum master will take down notes of any discreprancies and/or importance they feel should be written.
+- Lateness: Lateness will be tolerated as long as user makes it within a timely matter.
+A grace period of 15 minutes will be prompted with no questions asked.
+Member will be prompted to advise others if they will be late pass this grace period.
+Failure to do so will be talked about as a group later on.

 ## Enforcement

-Instances of lack of contribution and or interest should be reported to the project maintainers responsible for enforcement at [liqin_zhu@uri.edu] and/or [uricsc305@gmail.com].
+Instances of lack of contribution and or interest should be reported first to group members and have a talk as a whole.
+Otherwise, the project maintainers responsible for enforcement at [liqin_zhu@uri.edu] and/or [uricsc305@gmail.com].
 All complaints will be reviewed and investigated promptly and fairly.

 Project maintainers are obligated to respect the privacy and security of the reporter of any incident.